 Objective: Setting out the ultimate objective of each element.

 Encouraged: Recommendations that are non-mandatory, but highly desired within the estate.

-Required: Mandatory requirements that, where permitted, are included wit Mandatory requirements that, where permitted, are included within the Restrictive Covenant and must be demonstrated to be granted Developer's Approval.
+Required: Mandatory requirements that, where permitted, are included within the Restrictive Covenant and must be demonstrated to be granted Developer's Approval.